 Earlier models of devices listed in our compatible device list will not be made Wi-Fi Calling compatible.

-Compatible iPhones purchased from third party retailers will support Vodafone Wi-Fi Calling if you’re on a Vodafone SIM Only plan.
+Compatible iPhones purchased from third party retailers will support Vodafone Wi-Fi Calling if you’re on a Vodafone postpaid or prepaid plan.
 You’ll need to update your settings when connecting to the Vodafone mobile network.

 Compatible Android devices purchased from third party retailers may not support the Vodafone Wi-Fi Calling feature.

 There are no additional fees to use Vodafone Wi-Fi Calling.
-If you make a call over Wi-Fi or send an MMS or SMS, you will be charged at your standard rates (as set out in your Vodafone plan).
+If you make a call over Wi-Fi or send an MMS or SMS, you will be charged at your standard rates (as set out in your Vodafone postpaid or prepaid plan).

-However data will be consumed over the Wi-Fi connection.
-It will consume your data allowance or be charged based on your agreement with your Broadband service provider.
+However, data will be consumed over the Wi-Fi connection.
+It will consume your data allowance or be charged based on your agreement with your internet service provider.

 Yes.
 However, you must turn on airplane mode, make sure Wi-Fi is switched on and have an accessible Wi-Fi network connection.

-When you make a call over Wi-Fi to another mobile phone, it’s the same as making a normal call.
+When you make a call over Wi-Fi to another mobile phone, it’s generally like making a normal call.

-Furthermore, some special numbers which connect based on location services, i.e. 000, 1300 or 1800 numbers, may not connect to the correct location.
+However, some special numbers which connect based on location services, e.g., 000 (emergency services), 1300, or 1800 numbers, may not connect to the correct location.
 To call these numbers you may need to switch off Wi-Fi Calling in your device settings, connect back to the Vodafone mobile network and dial the number again.
 If you call 000 and are not in a Vodafone coverage area, your call will connect to any Australian mobile network that has coverage.

 If you’re entering or leaving Wi-Fi coverage the call will seamlessly transition between the Wi-Fi and 5G or 4G (if you’re in a Vodafone coverage area).
-If you’re entering or leaving Wi-Fi coverage into 3G or 2G coverage, then the call will be disconnected.
+If you’re entering or leaving Wi-Fi coverage into 3G coverage, then the call will be disconnected.

 No, Wi-Fi Calling is not available while roaming internationally.

-Yes, data will be consumed over your Broadband connection.
-It will consume your data allowance or be charged based on your agreement with your Broadband service provider.
+Yes, data will be consumed over your internet connection.
+It will consume your data allowance or be charged based on your agreement with your internet service provider.

 Yes.
 Wi-Fi Calling will work when connected to a supported mobile phone Wi-Fi hotspot.

 Yes.
 If you're within range of a Wi-Fi connection and there is no Vodafone mobile coverage available, your device will automatically use Wi-Fi Calling to make or receive calls.
-It will choose the best connection type (4G, 3G, Wi-Fi) available and automatically route calls through that connection.
+It will choose the best connection type (5G, 4G, 3G, Wi-Fi) available and automatically route calls through that connection.

 Yes.
 VPNs are supported, providing the private network doesn’t have firewall rules that restrict access to Vodafone Wi-Fi Calling.

-Wi-Fi Calling uses around 100 – 120kbps.
-The majority of broadband services should be capable of running Wi-Fi calls.
-Delays can be an issue for Wi-Fi calls, so in situations where there is high latency on broadband (i.e. Satellite) then call quality may be reduced.
+Wi-Fi Calling uses around 100 to 120kbps.
+Most internet services should be capable of running Wi-Fi calls.
+Delays can be an issue for Wi-Fi calls, so in situations where there is high latency on broadband (such as Satellite), call quality may be reduced.

 Vodafone Wi-Fi Calling uses only a small amount of data.
-However, high downloads (i.e. streaming video) may possibly result in a loss of voice quality.
+However, large downloads (such as streaming video) may possibly result in a loss of voice quality.
 If you have poor upload speeds your Wi-Fi call may disconnect.

-Your device will automatically choose the best available connection type (4G, 3G, Wi-Fi) and automatically route calls through that connection.
+Your device will automatically choose the best available connection type (5G, 4G, 3G, Wi-Fi) and automatically route calls through that connection.
 However, on most devices capable of Wi-Fi Calling, you can enable Airplane Mode to force the device to make Wi-Fi calls when Wi-Fi Calling is active.